Doria Shafik: Personal life

 Shafik married Nureldin Ragai in Paris in 1937.
-He would go on to become a prominent lawyer in Egypt and to support all of her efforts.
-They were together for 31 years until 1968, when they divorced, and had two daughters Jehane and Aziza.
+He would go on to become a prominent lawyer in Egypt and supported all of her efforts.
+They were together for 31 years until 1968 when they divorced, and had two daughters, Jehane and Aziza.
 Doria Shafik was living a solitary life and was visited by her daughters and her grandchildren.

 Tribute

 On 14 December 2016, Google dedicated a Doodle to the writer for the 108th anniversary of her birth.
 The Doodle reached all the countries of the Arab World.
 In 2018, The New York Times published a belated obituary for her.